shreekanth2004/Price-Tracker-project/README.md

 # Price Tracker & Notifier
+**Note:** This repo contains only the frontend files for demonstration.

 Track product prices across Amazon and Flipkart, set target prices, and get instant alerts when the price drops – all in one simple web app.
 Built using **HTML, CSS, JS, Python, and Google OAuth**.
 Runs automatically every 30 minutes using a scheduler for near real-time updates.